ibmdb/python-ibmdb/README.md

 pip uninstall ibm_db
 ```

-The ODBC and CLI Driver(clidriver) is automatically downloaded at the time of installation and it is recommended to use this driver.
-However, if you wish to use an existing installation of clidriver or install the clidriver manually and use it, you can set IBM_DB_HOME environment variable.
-For more information on how to set this variable, refer [Environment Variables](#envvar) section.
+> The ODBC and CLI Driver(clidriver) is automatically downloaded at the time of installation and it is recommended to use this driver.
+However, if you wish to use an existing installation of clidriver or install the clidriver manually and use it, you can set IBM_DB_HOME environment variable as documented below:

-* <a name="environment variables"></a>Environment Variables:
+* <a name="envvar"></a>Environment Variables:
   `IBM_DB_HOME :`

   Set this environment variable to avoid automatic downloading of the clidriver during installation.
 You could set this to the installation path of ODBC and CLI driver in your environment.<br>